Dan Donnelly (singer): Career

-Donnelly has toured with both solo shows and in support of artists such as The Levellers, Damien Dempsey, and Duke Special.
+Donnelly has toured with both solo shows and in support of artists such as The Levellers, Damien Dempsey, Duke Special and The Dodge Brothers.
 He has also performed as part of the live bands of The Levellers, Oysterband and Joy Zipper.
 His own recording and touring live band, Sonovagun, has included Ali McMordie of Stiff Little Fingers on bass guitar and television composer Roy Harter on keyboards and theremin.

 Donnelly has performed on the UK summer festival circuit, including at Glastonbury Festival's Leftfield stage, Beautiful Days festival, The Big Session, and various festivals throughout Europe.

 In May 2014, Donnelly was announced as the newest member of the alternative rock band The Wonder Stuff, co-writing their top 40 album 30 Goes Around the Sun.

 In 2018, Donnelly became the lead singer and guitarist for French super group The Celtic Social Club.

 After a number of European festival performances, they released the album From Babylon to Avalon, co-written by Donnelly, in 2019.

 Donnelly's fifth studio album entitled, Are We Having Fun? was released in November 2018 on On the Fiddle Records.
 The album was preceded by the singles Time of Our Lives and I Don't Care.

 In 2020, Donnelly collaborated with Goulven Hamel and Anth Mills to form a new project The Wooden Faces.
 They released the album / audio experiment, Flying the Wrong Way in May 2020.

-Donnelly completed a masters in music in 2019.
+Donnelly completed a master's degree in music in 2019.
 He currently manages The Peacock, a music venue, pub and kitchen in Sunderland with his business partner Barry Hyde of The Futureheads.
 The pair previously managed The Academy of Music and Sound in Gateshead, Tyne and Wear.
 He is also a member of the Stockton on Tees based male voice choir, Infant Hercules.